 Factoring accomplishes the same for commercial or business-to-business transactions.
 When you extend credit to a customer, you are essentially becoming that customer’s part-time banker.
 For the period credit is extended to Customer Smith – 30 or 60 days – you become his lender, and he your borrower.
 For the length of time credit is extended you lose the value of that tied-up money because you can only anticipate payment.
 If Mr. Smith had paid cash, you could have invested that money immediately, earning interest on it rather than having to wait.
 When Smith pays late, your cost increases still further.

-Since there is no “free lunch” in business, someone has to pay the costs of your extension of credit; either you pay by reduced profits, or your other customers are forced to pay higher prices.
+Since there is no “free lunch” in business, someone has to pay the costs of your extension of credit.
+Either you pay by lesser profits, or your other customers will have no other choice but to pay higher prices.
 In a marginal company, excessive credit extension and late customer receivables can spell disaster.